 Currently version 3 of the OpenVPN client is not natively supported by the 1NCE VPN Service.
 It is recommended to use the latest OpenVPN version 2.x for connecting to the VPN and using the direct SIM data connection.

-The 1NCE VPN Service supports one active VPN client connection per (sub-) organization (see Figure below).
+The 1NCE VPN Service supports one active VPN client connection per (sub-) organization (see Figure below) at a time.
 If multiple clients try to connect at the same time, inconsistent data connections with random disconnects between the clients will occur.
-For establishing multiple connections to the 1NCE network, please refer to the IPSec Service.
+For establishing multiple connections to the 1NCE network, please refer to the IPSec Service or create additional suborganizations.
+Every (sub-) organization receives its own access data.

 As 1NCE uses private IP spaces (RFC 1597) for the connectivity SIM and OpenVPN client, there is a chance for an IP address conflict if the same IP address range is used in your local network or data center.
 To resolve this issue, the local network IP addresses can be changed or the 1NCE VPN Service access needs to be segregated from the rest of the affected network.

 Some OpenVPN client implementations are limited to a password length of smaller than 128 characters.
 As the credentials provided by the 1NCE VPN Service are longer than this limitation, in rare cases this will cause an AUTH_FAILED response when connecting to the VPN server.
-This issue can be mitigated by upgrading to a more recent OpenVPN implementation.
+This issue can be mitigated by upgrading to a more recent OpenVPN implementation or changing the password length parameter during compiling.
 In the case an update is possible, we recommend to implement the VPN Client Service on a different server system.
 If an update or other deployment is not possible and the issue is consistent, please contact the 1NCE support for further advice.